Xenii1642/USB-GC2/README.md

 ### GameCube Installation:
 To install the new USB-GC2 in your Nintendo GamCube console, you first need to open it up using the 3.5mm security bit.
-I won't detail the whole dissasembling process here, but you can follow the [iFixit guide].
+I won't detail the whole dissasembling process here, but you can follow the [iFixit guide](https://www.ifixit.com/Guide/Nintendo+GameCube+Fan+replacement+for+cleaning/1405).

 Once the original power board is removed, you can just swap the new USB-GC2 module back in.
 Do not forget to plug the cables in the correct orientation.